terascope/teraslice/docs/packages/data-mate/overview.md

 ### isAlpha

-`isAlpha(input, args) - Validates that the input is alpha or a list of alpha values`
+`isAlpha(input, context, args) - Validates that the input is alpha or a list of alpha values`

 `arg: { locale?: ANY LOCALE OPTION DEFINED BELOW }, default locale is en-US`